OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-02.md

 ## Luke 2:32

-> a light for revelation to the Gentiles,
+> a light to reveal your truth to the nations,
 > and the glory of your people Israel.”

 ---